kon-rad/ArtistDate/README.md

 In this repository I record my weekly artist date projects, where I spend about an hour or so building something just to explore and play with tools and technology.
 This is about cultivating the artistic muscles of play and creativity.

+> "Every child is an artist.
+The problem is how to remain an artist once he grows up."

+Pablo Picasso

+> "The most potent muse of all is our own inner child."

+Stephen Nachmanovitch